andrew/ultimate-awesome/README.md

 - [awesome-hallucination-detection](https://github.com/EdinburghNLP/awesome-hallucination-detection) - List of papers on hallucination detection in LLMs.
 - [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
 - [openstl](https://github.com/chengtan9907/openstl) - OpenSTL: A Comprehensive Benchmark of Spatio-Temporal Predictive Learning.
+- [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
 - [awesome-dataset-tools](https://github.com/jsbroks/awesome-dataset-tools) - 🔧 A curated list of awesome dataset tools.
 - [awesome-ld-preload](https://github.com/gaul/awesome-ld-preload) - List of resources related to LD_PRELOAD, a mechanism for changing application behavior at run-time.
 - [awesome-github](https://github.com/phillipadsmith/awesome-github) - A curated list of GitHub's awesomeness.